Endocrinology-Just Blame It On Your Hormones

 There are approximately 50 known hormones in the human body, with nine primary sites of hormone development.
-These organs of the endocrine system include the hypothalamus, thyroid, pancreas, and sex organs- the ovaries and testes.
-The endocrine system is often taught in courses with the nervous system close by since both are messengers systems of the body.
+Organs of the endocrine system include, but are not limited, to the hypothalamus, pituitary gland, pineal gland, thyroid, parathyroid gland, adrenal glands, pancreas, and sex organs- the ovaries and testes.
+The endocrine system is often taught in courses back to back with the nervous system since both are messengers systems of the body.
 Ultimately when a hormone is made and sent to its target organ, it is delivering a message to the organ letting it know it needs to make a change.
-Hormones function to allow for growth, differientation, and release storage forms of glucose for energy use to name a few.
+Hormones function to allow for growth, differentiation, and release storage forms of glucose for energy use to name just a few.
 There are additional organs that produce hormones but since their primary functions belong in other systems- such as the thymus, heart, and kidneys- they are not grouped as endocrine organs.
 We will start at the head, taking a look at each major endocrine organ as we move down the body.